earthcomputing/bjackson-trace-analyzer/SCHEMA.md

     /header/event_id[] : SEQ OF NUMBER
     /header/epoch : NUMBER

-For now, trace record parsing is done on a per unique "emitter" basis :
+Trace record parsing is done on a per unique "emitter key" basis :

-    my $methkey = join('$$', $module, $function, $kind, $format);
+    my $emitter_key = join('$$', $repo, $module, $function, $kind, $format);
-    SHOULD also include $repo

-Each trace record SHOULD have a unique "key".
-In order to be defensive against bugs, adding a stream sequence number disambiguates things.
-The notion here is that a number of independent emitters may be publishing trace records thru the same channel HOWEVER sequential in the channel DOES NOT imply causal ordering.
+Each record SHOULD have a unique "trace key".
+In order to be defensive against bugs, adding a stream sequence number (or lineno) disambiguates things.
+The notion here is that a number of independent emitters may be publishing trace records thru the same channel HOWEVER sequential in the channel DOES NOT necessarily imply causal ordering.
 Ordering by key is a causal guarantee (from the actual emitter).

-    my $key = join('::', $thread_id, $event_id, $lineno);
+    my $trace_key = join('::', $thread_id, $event_id, $lineno);

 ## MAIN:

     https://github.com/earthcomputing/${repo}.git
-    1529618416 (20180621-150016 PDT)
+    1530634503352636 (20180703-161503.352636 PDT)

     "body": {
         "schema_version": "0.1",